-Phoebe: Return them and get your money back.
+Phoebe: (about Monica's new boots being too tight) Return them and get your money back.

 Monica: I can't do that, either.
 The soles are already a little scuffed, and the insides are filled with my blood!

-Chandler: (looking around) I don't think you did a very thorough job!
+Chandler: (looking around and not seeing him) I don't think you did a very thorough job!

 Phoebe: How come?!

 Ross: Apparently, Sting's son made fun of the fact that Ben's moms are "lesbinims."

 Ross: Phoebe, you can't force kids to be friends.